glenrobertson/glenrobertson.github.com/_posts/2013-01-13-how-to-host-a-blog-for-free-using-github-pages-and-jekyll.md

     jekyll --server --auto

 This will start the jekyll server in auto mode, which will restart the server when any files are modified.
-It should be running on port 4000.
-Go to [http://localhost:4000](http://localhost:4000) in your browser.
+It should be running on port 4000. [http://localhost:4000](http://localhost:4000) in your browser.

 ### Push it to Github
-Once you have finished, run `git push origin master` to push your site to Github.
+When you are ready to publish your site on Github, commit everything and push to master.
 You should then be able to view your site at http://USERNAME.github.com.
+The complete example can be downloaded [here](/files/jekyll-example.zip).

-If you run into any problems, have a look at [my repository](https://github.com/glenrobertson/glenrobertson.github.com).

-Now that your site is live, you may want to point your personal domain at USERNAME.github.com.
+If you have a personal domain, you may want to point it at http://USERNAME.github.com.
 This can be done by adding a `CNAME` record to your domain's zone file.
 To learn how to do this, follow the guide here: [setting up a custom domain with Github Pages](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).

 Thanks to [Tom Preston-Werner](https://github.com/mojombo) for creating Jekyll, and his basic repository layout ([here](https://github.com/mojombo/mojombo.github.com)).